 Sounds perfect, right?
 But how does it work, and is there a catch?
 We'll give you the rundown so you can decide if shipping luggage to your cruise via a valet service is for you.

-The cruise lines partner with a variety of established baggage delivery services, companies well versed in getting golf clubs, skis or wedding attire to far-flung destinations.
-Princess, which once organized its service in-house, now uses DHL and FedEx -- companies that veteran do-it-yourself cruisers have used successfully to send their own bags.
-Seabourn, like Princess, has retired its in-house luggage valet service, now collaborating exclusively with Luggage Forward, as do Regent Seven Seas, Cunard, Holland America, Oceana Cruises, Uniworld, Viking and Windstar.
-Crystal Cruises has joined forces with Luggage Concierge.
+The cruise lines partner with a variety of established luggage delivery services -- companies well versed in getting golf clubs, skis or wedding attire to far-flung destinations.
+Princess and Seabourn have retired their in-house luggage valet services, now collaborating exclusively with Luggage Forward, as do Regent Seven Seas, Cunard, Holland America, Oceana Cruises, Uniworld, Viking and Windstar.
+Crystal Cruises has instead joined forces with Luggage Concierge.

-Please note that, in the case of international shipments, all luggage must go through customs.
-There have been reports that these bags attract a closer scrutiny, which can result in delays.
+In the case of international shipments, all luggage must go through customs.
+There have been reports that these bags attract closer scrutiny, which can result in delays.
 The delivery companies do intervene, but they cannot guarantee speedy results, and therefore refuse to be liable for delays caused by customs inspections.
 So, ship your luggage early to allow for some buffer time in customs.

 You can also use traditional courier services like FedEx or DHL.
 If your cruise departs from a domestic port, select FedEx Ground for the most economical FedEx rates.
 Or you can have your bags delivered to a FedEx location near the port, where you'll pick them up yourself and take them to the ship.